siddharth-narayan/siddharth-narayan/README.md

+# Hello!
 Hi!
-I'm Siddharth

----

-## 🧭 About Me

-I enjoy working on technically challenging problems, particularly those involving performance, system design, and infrastructure.
-I value clean abstractions, composability, and practical engineering over hype.
+I'm Siddharth - I enjoy working on challenging problems, especially ones involving performance, system design, and infrastructure.
+I value clean, understandable code, stability, and reproducibilty, and well designed systems.

-🔍 **Key interests:**
-- Operating systems, bootloaders, and compilers
-- GPU computing and Web-native graphics (WebGPU/WGSL)
-- Secure network protocol design (VPNs, TLS, raw sockets)
-- Functional and declarative build systems (Nix/NixOS)
+I have a wide area of skills and understanding, from frontend and backend to server management, networking and devOps.

 # Low Level Languages